Moorestown, New Jersey: History

 The Coles Hotel, east of the corner of Main and Chester, was a stop on the stagecoach route connecting Camden with Trenton and Philadelphia.
-Construction of the railroad in 1867 superseded the stagecoaches and connected Mount Holly Township and Camden.
+Construction of the railroad in 1867 superseded the stagecoaches and connected Mount Holly and Camden.

 A tavern built in 1745 by John Cox at what is now Main and Schooley streets was taken over in 1778 during the Revolutionary War by Hessian officers retreating from Philadelphia.
 In the years after the war, it was used for a town hall before 1812, when what is now called "Old Town Hall" was constructed.

 A house constructed in 1742 by John Cowperthwaite at King's Highway and Lenola Road is listed in the Library of Congress with details of the house recorded in 1937 by the Historic American Buildings Survey of the United States Department of the Interior.

 Quakers built Moorestown's first two schools in 1785.
 A brick schoolhouse was located near what is now the intersection of Route 73 and the Kings Highway overpass.
 A stone schoolhouse was located adjacent to the present Friends Meeting House at the intersection of Chester Avenue and Main Street.
 The first district school was opened in 1810.
 The first free Moorestown public school was established in 1873.

 Vernon Hill's 46000 sqft mansion Villa Collina—Italian for "Hill House"—the largest private residence in New Jersey, is located in Moorestown.

 Moorestown's Quaker heritage is discussed in Moorestown resident and native historian William H. Kingston's book, Moorestown's Third Century: The Quaker Legacy.

 Geography

 According to the U.S. Census Bureau, the township had a total area of 14.94 square miles (38.70 km2), including 14.73 square miles (38.15 km2) of land and 0.21 square miles (0.55 km2) of water (1.43%).

-The township is located in southwest Burlington County and borders Maple Shade Township to the south, Cinnaminson Township, and Delran Township to the west, Willingboro Township on the north and Mount Laurel Township to the east.
-Moorestown Township is approximately 10 mi east of Philadelphia.
+The township is located in southwest Burlington County and borders Maple Shade to the south, Cinnaminson, and Delran to the west, Willingboro on the north and Mount Laurel to the east.
+Moorestown is approximately 10 mi east of Philadelphia.

-Moorestown-Lenola is an unincorporated community and census-designated place located within Moorestown, which had a 2010 population of 14,217.
+Moorestown-Lenola is an unincorporated community and census-designated place located within Moorestown, which had a 2020 population of 14,240.

 Other unincorporated communities, localities and place names located partially or completely within the township include Bortons Landing, North Bend, Stanwick and West Moorestown.